-Building any team from the ground up is a process.
-CGI teams have their own challenges as they’re often comprised of generalists who cross multiple disciplines, as well as those who specialize in one area.
+Building any effective team from the ground up is a process.
+CGI teams have their own challenges, as they’re often comprised of generalists who cross multiple disciplines, as well as team members who specialize in one area.

 Regardless of their size and shape, CGI teams are made up of practitioners who generally align under one of the following key categories:

-Here, we’ll go over the jobs that live inside each category to give you some perspective as you’re building out your own team.
+Here, we’ll provide more information about the jobs in each of the above categories to give you some perspective as you’re building out your own work team.

 The following are considered art roles:

-Modeling involves the creation of shapes often from photos, but equally often from CAD models or scan data.
-They usually prefer to work in zBrush if it is organic modeling (touched up usually in Maya) or 3DS Max/Maya/Blender if they are doing low poly modeling.
-If they are remodeling from CAD or scan data often they will use TopoGun or zBrush remeshing.
+Modeling involves the creation of shapes, often derived from photos, but equally often pulling from CAD models or scan data.
+Modeling group members usually prefer to work in zBrush if they are doing organic modeling (touched up usually in Maya) or 3DS Max/Maya/Blender if they are doing low poly modeling.
+If they are remodeling from CAD or scan data, they will often use TopoGun or zBrush remeshing.

 Texture & Material

-These artists generally are great at Adobe Photoshop or Adobe Substance Designer/Paint and create textures that represent materials.
-These artists generally have very good photoshop skills or painting skills and they have a good understanding of what makes an object look great.
+These artists are generally skilled at Adobe Photoshop or Adobe Substance Designer/Paint, and create textures that represent materials.
+These artists generally have very good Photoshop and/or painting skills and are equipped with a good understanding of what makes an object look realistic.

 Rigging is the process of preparing a 3D element for animation.
-This involves creating joints, setting up skins as well as constraint systems and walking systems.
-This is highly technical and almost becomes coding.
+This involves creating joints and implementing skins, constraint systems, and walking systems.
+This is highly technical and is almost closer to coding than to modeling.
 The quality of the rigging determines how easy it is to animate something.
 A simple rig would be a vehicle whose car doors open.
 A complex rig would be an animated dinosaur that has complex facial expressions.

-Animators will take a rigged entity and then create the various animations required.
-Usually these animations are created as “clips”, such as a walking clip, a falling down clip, a jumping clip.
+Animators take a rigged entity and then create the various animations required for the project at hand.
+Usually these animations are created as “clips,” such as a walking clip, a falling down clip, a jumping clip.
 These clips are then combined together to create more complex composite motions.
-Very high quality animation, such as that in a Disney feature animation, will involve custom animation for every frame of the movie, where as a game will involve mostly just the creation and playback of a limited series of clips.
+Very high-quality animation, such as that in a Disney feature animation, will involve custom animation for every frame of the movie, whereas a game will involve mostly just the creation and playback of a limited series of clips.

 Layout is the placement of objects within the scene to create a specific dramatic look.
-If one is making an interior furniture scene the layout needs to look like it was done by an interior designer if one wants a high quality look.
+If a team is making a high-quality interior furniture scene, the layout needs to look like it was done by an interior designer.

 Lighting & Rendering

 Lighting involves placing lights in a scene to achieve a specific dramatic effect.
 This involves knowledge of professional lighting techniques and the ability to understand from a photo which lighting technique is used.
-Usually one is skilled in V-Ray or Arnold.
+Usually, lighting and rendering artists are skilled in V-Ray or Arnold.

-Those in charge of lighting are usually also responsible for rendering as they need to render the images in order to check the lighting.
+Team members in charge of lighting are usually also responsible for rendering, as they need to render the images in order to check the lighting.

 A compositor uses a compositing tool, usually Nuke, to layer together images created in earlier steps in order to create the final results.
 This is required because the many elements that make up a final image are produced via different processes and need to be combined into a coherent whole.